Kingdroid1/awscloud/README.md

 # awscloud
-Implementation of infrastructure as code - IAC- in action
+Implementation of infrastructure as code -IAC-, automation & CICD in action.